 - The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
 The PPG met regularly, carried out patient surveys and submitted proposals for improvements to the practice management team.
-For example, as a result of requests from the PPG daily telephone consultations were introduced and the practice had air conditioning installed. - The practice had gathered feedback from staff through staff away days and generally through staff meetings, appraisals and discussion.
-Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
-Staff told us they felt involved and engaged to improve how the practice was run.
+For example, as a result of comments from the PPG and low patient satisfaction scores, the practice changed its telephone system to enable patients to get through to the practice more easily. - The practice had gathered feedback from staff through staff away days, staff surveys and generally through staff meetings, appraisals and discussion.
+Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management, staff members told us that they had influenced the design of the appointment system.
+Staff told us they felt involved and engaged to improve how the practice was run including telephone consultations being carried out at the beginning and end of GP sessions.